gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 Initially, `tbot config` will be limited to supporting OpenSSH configuration (client and server).

-##### Join Script
+#### Join Script

 We intend to develop a bot join script, similar in functionailty to the node join script that exists in Teleport enterprise.
 While not required, this will make it even easier to install and run the bot as a systemd service on the target machine.

+TODO: support for auto-join on AWS without token

 ### Implementation

 Initially, the bot will be implemented as a standalone tool (ie under `tool/tbot`) and _not_ as a service that runs in a `teleport` process.

-The bulk of the new logic will be implemented in a new `renew` package, which will enable us to start with a standalone bot, and incorporate this functionality into other parts of Teleport (ie database access) in the future.
+The bulk of the new logic (parsing configuration, writing certificates to a destination, etc.) will be implemented in a new `renew` package, which will enable us to start with a standalone bot, and incorporate this functionality into other parts of Teleport (ie database access) in the future.

+#### API Objects

+On the backend, registering a new bot (via `tctl`) creates a set of related API
+objects:

+- an object representing the bot itself
+- a non-interactive User for the bot to act as (when user certs are requested)
+- a role for the bot, which will contain the minimum set of permissions necessary to watch for CA rotations, as well as the ability to impersonate other roles
+- a token that the bot can use to join the cluster for the first time

+In order to discover related objects and ensure that no "zombie" items are left behind, `tctl` will ensure that:

+- the objects related to a bot all follow a standardized naming convention that includes the name of the bot
+- a new `teleport.dev/owned-by` label is applied to all resources related to a particular bot

+Note: end users should never need to manually create, modify, or delete these objects.
+All operations on bots and their related objects is performed through the `tctl bots` subcommand.

-### tbot configuration
+#### `tbot` configuration

 The goal is to keep tbot configuration to a minimum to make for a quick getting started experience.
 Ideally, all configuration is provided via the command line